Edgar B. Stern Jr. (1922 - 2008)

 The readers of SKI magazine, in an annual survey, have consistently rated Deer Valley Resort #1 in the categories of ski-slope grooming, guest service and on-mountain food, and among the top 5 ski resorts in North America overall.

 This recognition reached a zenith in 2001 when SKI magazine readers rated Deer Valley the #1 ski resort in North America overall for the first time.
 Deer Valley Resort also achieved exceptional worldwide recognition for its hosting of the 2002 Olympic Winter Games slalom, aerials and moguls events.
-The resort has also garnered consistent praise for its hosting of the FIS Freestyle World Cup for the past several years.
-Deer Valley Resort will again host the World Cup in 2006.
+The resort has also garnered consistent praise for its hosting of the FIS Freestyle World Cup for over twenty-five years.

 Numerous worthy organizations have been the beneficiaries of Edgar Stern’s time and resources, including Ballet West, the National Ability Center, Salt Lake Art Center, Utah Special Olympics, Utah Open Lands, Kimball Art Center, Guadalupe Schools, People’s Health Clinic and the Salt Lake Symphony.